jonashackt/pulumi-typescript-aws-fargate/README.md

   - pulumi version
 ```

-First we set the Travis `language` to `node_js` and install Pulumi just as we already know it from the Python-based setup.
+First we set the Travis `language` to `node_js` incl. a current version of node (which is quite old with `node --version \ v0.10.48`, if we leave out this version definition).
+We also install Pulumi just as we already know it from the Python-based setup.

 Then we install the Node.js dependencies needed by our Pulumi project and configure the AWS CLI:

 ```yaml
   # Second: Install pulumi-aws dependencies (among others like awscli) via npm dependency manager